Meritan Shabani: Loan at VVV-Venlo

 On 1 February 2021, Shabani signed for Eredivisie side VVV-Venlo for the remainder of the season, and a possible extension for the next season.

 Grasshoppers

 On 7 July 2022, Shabani signed a two-year contract with Swiss Super League club Grasshoppers, along with his Wolves teammate Renat Dadashov.
 He made his debut on 24 July 2022, Grasshopper's first game of the season, coming on in the last minute of regular time.
 He received his first starting lineup nomination on 13 August 2023, in a 2–2 away draw against FC Sion.
 He did not have an easy start at his new club, being allowed to only start in one more game before the winter break.
 After the break, he began to start more regularly, being nominated four times in a row.
 He repaid this trust with his first goal on 18 March 2023, scoring the opener in a 1–2 away victory against FC Sion.

+On 7 October 2023, during a match against Yverdon-Sport, he suffered an injury to his cruciate ligament just nine minutes after coming on, effectively sidelining him for the remainder of the season.
+Having played just five games in the 2023–24 season, he departed Grasshoppers following the end of his contract.

+HNK Gorica

+On 15 September 2024, he signed with HNK Gorica, in the Croatian Football League.
+He failed to make a single appearance for the side and left the club at the end of the season.